Dr Meg Ryan D.Couns Psych, BA (hons).

 Meg is a Chartered Counselling Psychologist of the Psychological Society of Ireland (PSI).
 She has completed the Professional Doctorate in Counselling Psychology at Trinity College Dublin and has worked in both primary care and secondary care mental health settings.

 Meg has worked therapeutically with people experiencing a wide range of mental health difficulties and specialises in working within a trauma focused framework.
 She has a particular interest in the role of the body in the treatment of trauma and has completed a training course in Sensorimotor Psychotherapy for the Treatment of Trauma.

 Meg also works as a Research Fellow in the Centre for Global Health in Trinity College Dublin.
 Her research focuses on psychotraumatology and is concerned with improving health care effectiveness, equity, access, and social inclusion.

 Counselling and Psychotherapeutic Approach

-As a Counselling Psychologist, Meg’s training is grounded in the Person-Centred approach.
-She believes that the relationship between the therapist and client is central to the therapeutic process and emphasises building a strong therapeutic relationship characterised by trust, respect and collaboration.
-Meg also uses an integrated approach, combining different therapeutic treatment modalities including Psychodynamic or Cognitive therapies such as CBT, depending on the needs of the person she is working with.
+Meg believes that the relationship between the therapist and client is central to the therapeutic process and emphasises building a strong therapeutic relationship characterised by trust, respect and collaboration.
+Meg uses an integrated approach, combining different therapeutic treatment modalities including Person-Centred therapy, Psychodynamic therapy, and CBT, depending on the needs of the person she is working with.

 Counselling Experience and Areas of Interest

-Meg has experience working with adolescents and adults.
-She works with a wide variety of issues including self-esteem, stress, depression, suicidality, anxiety, phobias, sexuality, loss, trauma and sexual abuse.
+Meg works with a wide variety of issues including self-esteem, stress, depression, suicidality, anxiety, gender issues, sexuality, loss, trauma and sexual abuse.

 She has a particular interest in working with people experiencing difficulties in interpersonal relationships, or with individuals who have experience of childhood trauma or abuse.